GET TAX RELIEF NOW!

 Taxpayers use Form 540-ES when non-wage income creates withholding gaps during the tax year, including self-employment and investment income.
 The Franchise Tax Board expects estimated tax payments when projected California income tax exceeds withholding and tax credits.

 Taxpayers use the worksheet to confirm whether a payment voucher should accompany each estimated tax payment.
-Taxpayers also use Form 540-ES when California AGI changes midyear, and the estimated tax calculation needs adjustment for remaining due dates.
+They also use Form 540-ES when the California AGI changes midyear, and the estimated tax calculation needs adjustment for the remaining due dates.

 The schedule follows California law for installments due on the 15th day of specified months, including April 15.
 Taxpayers can increase withholding with Form DE 4 and reduce reliance on separate estimated payments.